Social Relevancy in a Changing World

 A Bustle in our Hedgerow

-For Green Lantern the Bronze Age was not kind as the straight forward superheroes which revived the medium in the late fifties and early sixties remained targeted at a juvenile audience and the aging reader looked elsewhere for more sophisticated storytelling about characters who were less inspirational and more identifiable.
-Stan Lee’s take on the superhero genre fully blossomed as Marvel gained ground on DC Comics with their real world story telling.
-DC found their books dropping in sales and, coupled with the drop in newsstand sales and the rise of specialty comic book stores, many titles found themselves cancelled.
+For Green Lantern the Bronze Age was not kind as the straightforward superheroes which revived the medium in the late fifties and early sixties remained targeted at a juvenile audience and the aging reader looked elsewhere for more sophisticated storytelling about characters who were less inspirational and more identifiable.
+Stan Lee’s take on the superhero genre fully blossomed as Marvel gained ground on DC Comics with their real-world storytelling.
+DC found their books dropping in sales and, coupled with the drop in newsstand sales and the rise of specialty comic book stores, many titles found themselves canceled.

 Hard Travelling Times, Hard Travelling Heroes

 The team followed the two-part drug story with another milestone by introducing readers to John Stewart, one of the few characters of color who didn’t have “Black” in their superhero name.
-In Green Lantern #87 Guy Gardner, Hal Jordan’s back up, was seriously injured and the Guardians called for a new ring bearer to be chosen.
+In Green Lantern #87 Guy Gardner, who was suddenly Hal Jordan’s backup, was seriously injured and the Guardians called for a new ring bearer to be chosen.
 The duty falls to unemployed architect John Stewart who refuses to wear a mask to conceal his identity.

 In 1976 DC Comics would re-light the central power battery and re-start publication of a regular Green Lantern series.
 Picking up where he left off writer Denny O’Neil would team with Mike Grell on issue 90 before eventually turning the series over to Len Wein and then to Marv Wolfman.